-The proof of this result, provided in the appendix, in fact shows that monotonicity and one-sidedness jointly guarantee the existence of an anonymous aggregation rule with the stated properties.
 In the introduction above, we provided an example of an independent aggregation rule with veto power and majority voting on the decision in the two-sided case (cf. Table 2); this shows that the no veto condition cannot be dropped in Theorem 1.
 The following example shows that, similarly, in the one-sided but non-monotone case independent aggregation rules with veto power on some criteria and majority voting on the decision may exist.
-Specifically, assume that there are three criteria c_1, c_2 and c_3 , and that the justification constraints can be described by the two implications $(c_1 \wedge c_2 \to d)$ and $(\neg c_1 \wedge c_3 \to d)$.
-As can be verified, these constraints are one-sided but not monotone.13 The aggregation rule according to which the outcome and the first criterion are decided by majority voting while the other two criteria are affirmed only under unanimous consent is easily seen to be consistent.
-Note that, by Theorem 1, the entailed veto on some of the criteria cannot be avoided.
+Specifically, assume that there are three criteria c_1, c_2 and c_3 , and that the justification constraints can be described by the two implications $(c_1 \wedge c_2 \rightarrow d)$ and $(\neg c_1 \wedge c_3 \rightarrow d)$.
+These constraints are one-sided but not monotone.14 The aggregation rule according to which the outcome and the first criterion are decided by majority voting while the other two criteria are affirmed only under unanimous consent is easily seen to be consistent.